Back to top

 Water Soluble Fertilizer (WSF)

-Molecular Weight : Varies depending on composition
+Molecular Formula : Varies depending on composition commonly includes NPK compounds (e.g. NH4NO3 K2SO4).

 HS Code : 3105.20.00 (for fertilizers containing NPK compounds)